-As per The PMBOK Guide, Configuration Management Plan and Change Management Plan are separate plans and they are subsidiary plans of Project Management Plan.
-In this article we will discuss both concepts and their key aspects.
+As per The PMBOK Guide, Configuration Management Plan and Change Management Plan are separate plans and they are subsidiary plans of the Project Management Plan.
+In this article, we will discuss both concepts and their key aspects.

 - Competition in the market forces you to add new features to the product.
 Because your competitors develop their product continuously.

-- Due to the technological developments, your product may become outdated.
-Therefore you must improve your product and make inevitable modifications to to keep it updated.
+- Due to technological developments, your product may become outdated.
+Therefore you must improve your product and make inevitable modifications to keep it updated.

 The change management focuses on how any change to the “process” should be done.
-Change management is relevant to many kinds of changes on the project.
-For this process a change management plan should be prepared to manage how the changes will be handled, evaluated, documented and managed through out the life cycle of the project.
+It is relevant to many kinds of changes to the project.
+For this process, a change management plan should be prepared to manage how the changes will be handled, evaluated, documented, and managed throughout the life cycle of the project.

 - If the cost estimations are outdated, you must develop a new project budget and re-estimate the project costs.

 Another example is that you are managing a project to build a highway.
-One of your contractor walks off the job.
-Activities under his responsibility were in the critical path.
+One of your contractors walks off the job.
+Activities under his responsibility were on the critical path.
 Although you assigned a new contractor for the job, you will not complete the project on time.

-As we mention in the first paragraph, change management and configuration management are complementary to each other.
+As we mention in the first paragraph, both concepts are complementary to each other.
 However, there are some differences between them.

 - Changes to some of the configurable items may not require a formal change management process.

-- Change management leads many kinds of changes that can impact on baseline, whereas configuration management leads the changes which are specific to the product configuration.
+- Change management leads to many kinds of changes that can impact the baseline, whereas configuration management leads to the changes which are specific to the product configuration.

-- A Change Management Plan leads the project team in terms of making any kind of change on the project, especially the ones that can effect the scope, schedule baseline and cost baseline.
-On the other hand Configuration Management Plan leads the project team in making changes which are related with the Product Configuration.
+- A Change Management Plan leads the project team in terms of making any kind of change on the project, especially the ones that can affect the scope, schedule baseline, and cost baseline.
+On the other hand Configuration Management Plan leads the project team in making changes that are related to the Product Configuration.

 Configuration Management and Change Management systems are used to manage different types of changes in a project.
-Many people are familiar to change management term but configuration management is not much-heard if you are not working in the IT business field.
-Simply put, Change management is a comprehensive process deals with change requests, however configuration management deals with configurable items.
+Many people are familiar to change management terms but configuration management is not much-heard if you are not working in the IT business field.
+Simply put, Change management is a comprehensive process deals with change requests, however, configuration management deals with configurable items.

-We hope that you will solve the questions related with them on the PMP Certification Exam.
+We hope that you will solve the questions related to them on the PMP Certification Exam.
 Note that they are important concepts from a PMP Certification Exam point of view.
-You may see a few questions related with them.
+You may see a few questions related to them.